Kinzinger defends impeachment vote, saying he'd

 Kinzinger refuses to relent, saying this is "a fight worth having."

-"I understand there's going to be backlash," he said Tuesday during a telephone call with reporters from his home in downstate Channahon.
+"I understand there's going to be backlash," he said Tuesday during a telephone call with reporters while at his home in Channahon.
 "I'm putting it all on the line."

 Kinzinger has insisted his criticisms of Trump, other election deniers and Republicans who've expressed extreme or racist views isn't part of a bid to gain support among Democrats ahead of a run for statewide office.